Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 What image should I use for a new job LinkedIn post?

 A photo of yourself at the new office, with your team, or on your first day works best.
-LinkedIn's "Celebrate an Occasion" feature also generates a branded image with your name and role.
+LinkedIn's "Celebrate an Occasion" feature also generates a branded image with your name and role; that's fine but a custom photo performs better.
 Avoid stock photos.
-They feel impersonal and hurt engagement.
+The auto-celebration doesn't include a custom image, so swapping in a real photo is the easiest upgrade you can make on top of the auto-text.

 How long should a LinkedIn new job post be?

-Under 300 words.
-Keep it focused: hook, announcement, gratitude, call-to-action.
+Under 100 words.
+Ideally under 50.
+From our sample: posts in the 1–50 word range had a median 5.22% engagement rate, 51–100 had a median 3.76%, and every length bracket past 100 words floated near 3%.
+Length is a tax, not a feature.
+Keep it focused: opener, one personal detail, named gratitude, a question.
 The templates in this guide range from 40 words (Template 8) to about 150 words (Template 6).
+If you're choosing between two templates, pick the shorter one.
 Shorter posts tend to get read fully, which signals quality to the LinkedIn algorithm.

 Can I post a new job announcement even if I didn't change companies?